St. Rose High School: Athletics

 The baseball team won the Non-Public Group C state championship in 1973 (defeating St. Patrick's High School in the tournament final), and won the Non-Public B state title in 1992 (vs. Essex Catholic High School), 2005 (vs. Morristown-Beard School), 2008 (vs. St. Mary High School of Rutherford) and 2009 (vs. Montclair Kimberley Academy).
 With three runs scored in the sixth inning, the 1973 team came back from a 1–0 deficit to finish the season with a 12–5 record after defeating St. Patrick's by a score of 3–2 in the Parochial C championship game.
 In 1992, the team finished with a 23–4 record after defeating Essex Catholic by a score of 12–4 in the Parochial C championship game.
 The 2005 team won the South Jersey Non-Public B state sectional title with a 10–3 win over St. Joseph High School of Hammonton, with nine of the runs coming with two outs in the sixth inning.
-The 2005 team won the Non-Public B state championship over Morristown-Beard School by a score of 4–0, with pitcher Anthony Ranaudo throwing a complete game two-hitter and hitting a first inning three-run home run that gave St. Rose all the runs it needed.
+The 2005 team won the Non-Public B state championship over Morristown-Beard School by a score of 4–0, with pitcher Anthony Ranaudo throwing a complete game two-hitter and hitting a first-inning three-run home run that gave St. Rose all the runs it needed.
 The 2008 team won the Non-Public B title with an 8–4 win in the finals against St. Mary's.

-The boys' basketball team won the Non-Public Group B state championship in 1949 (against runner-up Immaculate Conception High School of Montclair in the playoff final), 1962 (vs. Immaculate Conception of Montclair), 1963 (vs. Phillipsburg Catholic High School), 1966 (vs. Our Lady of the Valley High School) and 1977 (vs. Our Lady of the Valley).
-Bob Verga scored 26 points to lead the 1962 team to the Parochial B state title with a 63-31 team against Immaculate Conception.
-The 2002 boys' basketball team won the Parochial South B state sectional championship with a 67–46 win over Wildwood Catholic High School in the tournament final.
-The 2004 team repeated the victory in the South Parochial B state sectionals, taking the title with a 58–46 win over Wildwood Catholic.
-The greatest boys player in school history is Bob Verga, a prolific scorer at both St. Rose and Duke University who went on to play in the now-defunct ABA and hooked on to play in the NBA team post-merger.
-He set a state record with 1,033 points scored during his senior year at St. Rose and led his team to consecutive state championship in 1962 and in his senior year in 1963, when he scored the winning points in a game against Phillipsburg Catholic High School despite being triple teamed.